-At the end of every month a timesheet will need to be submitted directly to LSE HR by the individual detailing hours worked, and must be approved via email by the lead PI (and relevant IGC Policy Economist if the PI is not an LSE employee).
-Payment is usually made one month in arrears.
+At the end of every month a timesheet will need to be submitted directly to LSE HR by the individual detailing hours worked and must be approved via email by the lead PI (and relevant IGC Policy Economist if the PI is not an LSE employee).
+Payment is usually made one month in arrears and income tax is deducted at source resulting in a net of tax payment to the individual.